wmsalves/personal-blog/src/articles/raycast-second-impressions.md

 ### Navigating with Escape

 In Raycast, `esc` goes back to the previous page.
-I wish I could configure this to the more universal `cmd + [` and `cmd + ]`, which I've grown used to.
+I wish I could configure this to the more universal `⌘ + [` and `⌘ + ]`, which I've grown used to.
 And an option for `esc` to close the entire Raycast app would be amazing.

 ### Using "fn" as a Modifier Key

 It is impossible to setup hotkeys for Raycast using the "globe/fn" key.
-This would be a nice addition since using `cmd` and `ctrl` often leads to conflicting hotkeys between different apps.
+This would be a nice addition since using `⌘` and `ctrl` often leads to conflicting hotkeys between different apps.

 ## Conclusion